owntone/owntone-server/INSTALL.md

 # Default-Start:     2 3 4 5
 # Default-Stop:      0 1 6
 # Short-Description: DAAP/DACP (iTunes) server, support for AirPlay and Spotify
-# Description:       forked-daapd is an iTunes-compatible media server for
+# Description:       owntone-server is an iTunes-compatible media server for
 #                    sharing your media library over the local network with DAAP
 #                    clients like iTunes.
 Like iTunes, it can be controlled by
 #                    Apple Remote (and compatibles) and stream music directly to